 The tasks you do a VA can vary widely depending on what you like to do and what you are good at.
 In fact, there are over 100 services you can offer as VA.
-I’ve made a free business planner kit, which includes a list of 100 services you can offer and a worksheet to help you narrow down your focus.

 How much can a beginner VA expect to make?

 When I first started out as a VA, I was earning $15 per hour.
 In my area, this is about twice as much as I made per hour at a minimum wage job in retail.